Computer Science Diversity Committee

 Each year, the goal of the ACM Richard Tapia Celebration of Diversity in Computing Conference is to bring together a diverse range of researchers and professionals in computing to celebrate, connect and share best practices, and inspire one another.
 Starting in 2016, the Tapia Conference changed its timing from spring to fall, which creates an early CS bonding experience for attendees that often continues far beyond the actual conference.
 Additionally, the timing of the conference is helpful for undergraduates who are searching for summer and full-time opportunities with employers that express a commitment to diversity in their organizations.
 Students are able to schedule on-site interviews for positions specifically advertised at the conference, while others are able to schedule final round interviews for jobs for which they are already in the application pool.
 During this conference, students are able to easily interact with Harvard faculty members over group meals at the conference, during informal meals local to the area, or even on the dance floor.

-In 2017, Harvard SEAS joined the FLIP Alliance (Diversifying Future Leadership In Professoriate), a multi-university consortium created to increase the diversity of the leadership in Computer Science professoriate.
-The FLIP Alliance is made up of the institutions which were found to be the largest producers of computer science faculty at research universities:
+In 2017, Harvard SEAS joined the Diversifying LEAdership in the Professoriate (LEAP) Alliance, formerly Diversifying Future Leadership in the Professoriate (FLIP) Alliance, a multi-university consortium created to increase the diversity of the leadership in Computer Science professoriate.
+The LEAP Alliance is made up of the institutions which were found to be the largest producers of computer science faculty at research universities:

 - Cornell University